wp-plugins/powerpress/readme.txt

 Add podcasting support to your blog.

 == Description ==
-The Blubrry Powerpress Podcast Plugin has all of the essential features needed to provide podcasting support in a Wordpress blog.
+The Blubrry PowerPress Podcast Plugin has all of the essential features needed to provide podcasting support in a Wordpress blog.

-The Blubrry Powerpress interface allows you to easily add/modify/remove podcast episodes from blog posts and includes a simple on-line media player, iTunes compatibile RSS feed tags, ability to upload cover art images, ping iTunes, detect media size, detect time duration (mp3's only) and add 3rd party media statistics.
+The Blubrry PowerPress interface allows you to easily add/modify/remove podcast episodes from blog posts and includes a simple on-line media player, iTunes compatibile RSS feed tags, ability to upload cover art images, ping iTunes, detect media size, detect time duration (mp3's only) and add 3rd party media statistics.

 Features: